-Proton therapy facilities will be constructed at Mayo Clinic campuses in Arizona and in Minnesota.
+Proton therapy facilities are being constructed at Mayo Clinic campuses in Arizona and in Minnesota.
 Each facility will have four proton beam treatment rooms equipped with pencil beam scanning and large machines (synchrotrons) for generating the proton beams.

 Mayo is investing more than $370 million in the projects, from Mayo's capital budget and benefactor support.
 Mayo's facilities are one of the few new proton therapy projects being financed by a medical center.

 The treatment capacity of each four-room facility is expected to be about 138 patients a day, or about 1,240 patients each year.

 During the building phase of each project, a total of 500 construction jobs will be created.
 When fully operational, the proton therapy program will employ more than 250 new staff members, including 22 doctors and 29 physicists.